markostanimirovic/juliette/README.md

 );
 ```

-JulietteReact provides `useSelector` hook that accepts the selector function and returns the selected state and `useDispatch` hook that returns the dispatch
+This plugin provides `useSelector` hook that accepts the selector function and `useDispatch` hook that returns the dispatch function.
-function.

 ```typescript
 const selectTodos = (state: AppState) => state[fromTodos.stateKey];